Iron Man 3 ***1/2

 there are large parts of this movie where tony stark is out of the iron man suit, and that actually works out nicely. it helps with making the film more of a mystery than a standard action movie. stark gets to play detective during the movie’s second act, from a remote shack in tennessee, where he gets some inspiration from a kid. when i heard that a kid was in this movie, i immediately thought it was a cheap ploy by disney (the studio that produced the movie), to get a wider audience, but as it happens, the kid storyline works. nothing in it is sugar-coated the way one might expect.

-the movie isn’t great in it’s first half, with lots of trying to figure out where things are headed and what the film’s plan is. setting the story around christmas-time, for example, is a dopey move, since it is an absolute summer movie. but by the second half, we are over this and ready for the fireworks. and they sure do come. there’s a hell of a twist that plays with everything we thought a superhero movie could do to it’s villain, and then a pretty amazing climax. by the end, we feel like we are watching a movie called mutants vs. robots, and the action really pours it on in a major way. iron man 3 does have it’s flaws, but it is smarter and cooler than most superheros dare to be. i love the way that it never takes anything for granted and explains out small details, knowing the fans will be interested. the villains are also extremely cool and unlike any villains in previous iron man films. that represents the new direction that phase 2 of the marvel movies is headed, and iron man 3 kick-starts that phase very nicely.
+the movie isn’t great in it’s first half, with lots of trying to figure out where things are headed and what the film’s plan is.
+Setting the film around Christmastime seems a little strange, but when you realize it’s a Shane Black movie, and that’s just what he does, it makes sense.
+And the movie does capture that Christmas-feel, with all of its songs and decorations.
+Still, the first half is just okay, and not completely thrilling, but it gets us ready for what’s to come… the real fireworks.
+And they sure do come. there’s a hell of a twist that plays with everything we thought a superhero movie could do to it’s villain, and then a pretty amazing climax. by the end, we feel like we are watching a movie called mutants vs. robots, and the action really pours it on in a major way. iron man 3 does have it’s flaws, but it is smarter and cooler than most superheros dare to be. i love the way that it never takes anything for granted and explains out small details, knowing the fans will be interested. the villains are also extremely cool and unlike any villains in previous iron man films. that represents the new direction that phase 2 of the marvel movies is headed, and iron man 3 kick-starts that phase very nicely.